IrohXu/IrohXu/README.md

 ### 📫 Research Update

-I am happy to share our collaborative research paper "ViTASD: Robust Vision Transformer Baselines for Autism Spectrum Disorder Facial Diagnosis" accepted by ICASSP 2023 this year.
+I am happy to share our collaborative research paper "[ViTASD: Robust Vision Transformer Baselines for Autism Spectrum Disorder Facial Diagnosis](https://arxiv.org/abs/2210.16943)" accepted by ICASSP 2023 this year.
 Wenqian Ye and I will go to ICASSP 2023 to present our work.
-[ViTASD: Robust Vision Transformer Baselines for Autism Spectrum Disorder Facial Diagnosis](https://arxiv.org/abs/2210.16943).

-My commentary paper: "Commentary: machine learning for autism spectrum disorder diagnosis: challenges and opportunities" is accepted by [Journal of Child Psychology and Psychiatry](https://acamh.onlinelibrary.wiley.com/journal/14697610), one of the top journal for Autism.
-The full manuscript will release soon.
+My commentary paper: "[Commentary: machine learning for autism spectrum disorder diagnosis: challenges and opportunities](https://acamh.onlinelibrary.wiley.com/doi/full/10.1111/jcpp.13764)" is accepted by [Journal of Child Psychology and Psychiatry](https://acamh.onlinelibrary.wiley.com/journal/14697610), one of the top journal for Autism.

 Our collaborative research paper [THMA: Tencent HD Map AI System for Creating HD Map Annotations](https://arxiv.org/abs/2212.11123) won IAAI 'Innovative Application' Award at AAAI 2023.